 - Identify the scope and limits of the caregiver’s roles within an early childhood environment, recognizing the importance of sensitivity and respect for the primary role of parents, family and the community.

-- Build respectful and democratic relationships with children, families, co-workers, colleagues and the larger community.
+- Build respectful and democratic relationships with children, families, co-workers, colleagues and the community.

 - Apply principles of a working philosophy to your work with children.

-- Promote an attitude that work with young children is a process of life-long learning where one continuously investigates and seeks information about how to be most effective.
+- Promote an attitude that working with young children is a process of life-long learning where one continuously investigates and seeks information about how to be most effective.

 - Prepare students to provide a healthy and safe environment for children.